acarcos/sql-challenge/README.md

 # sql-challenge

-#### For Data Analysis Bootcamp at Tecnologico de Monterrey Campus Monterrey.
+#### For Tecnologico de Monterrey Campus Monterrey Data Analytics Boot Camp.

 Research project on employees of a corporation from the 1980s and 1990s.
 The database of employees from that period are six CSV files.